Birth Defect Prevention and Surveillance System

 - Statute 253.12 defines a birth defect as a structural deformation, disruption, or dysplasia or a genetic, inherited, or biochemical disease.

 - As mandated by Statute 253.12, the Council on Birth Defect Prevention and Surveillance was formed to advise the Secretary of the Department of Health Services on all aspects of the establishment of the registry.
 The membership is diverse and represents multiple perspectives on birth defects surveillance.

 - The administrative rules process was completed and the rules, Chapter DHS 116, took effect on April 1, 2003.

 - The program received a grant from the Centers for Disease Control and Prevention (CDC) to support the establishment of a birth defects registry.
 The Wisconsin Birth Defects Registry (WBDR) was developed and piloted in 2003-2004 and rolled out statewide in the summer of 2004.

 - The legislation requires a report to the legislature be submitted every two years.
-The most recent report, Wisconsin Birth Defect Prevention and Surveillance Program Report to the Legislature P-00838 (PDF, 928 KB), was completed in June of 2012.
+The most recent report, Wisconsin Birth Defect Prevention and Surveillance Program 2016 Report to the Legislature (publication date 02/17) P-00838 (PDF), was completed in February of 2017.